KathiaF/MechaCar_Statistical_Analysis/README.md

 # Resources
 - Data Source: MechaCar_mpg.csv, Suspension_Coil.csv
 - Software: RStudio
+    - The significance level assumed for this challenge is 0.05

 # Analysis and Results
 ## D1: Linear Regression to Predict MPG